aces/Loris/modules/publication/test/TestPlan.md

 8. Propose a project under another account, and try accessing it given that you have the "Publication - Access to module" permission.
 You should be able to view a static version of the project proposal and be able to download the uploaded files.
-9. Grant yourself the
+9. Grant yourself the "Publication - Approve or reject proposed publication projects" permission.
+You should now have an additional "Status" dropdown option.
+If selecting "Rejected," make sure that a textbox appears beneath the dropdown prompting for "Reason for rejection."
+Fill this out and save.
+Sign back into an account associated with the project proposal, but without the "Publication - Approve or reject proposed publication projects" permission and check to see that the reason for rejection is displayed statically.
+Test selecting other statuses as well.
-n.
-Test email notifications.
+10. Test email notifications.
 There are three emails that can be sent out.
-One for project submission, one for project editing.
+One for project submission, one for project editing, and one for project reviewing.
+Emails will only be sent if you check the box next to the email fields saying "Send email notification?"
+Make sure your mail server is enabled on your VM before you file a bug report.